-- The Wi-Fi 6 option is only available when the device inventory has at least one Aruba Instant On AP22 access points. - Disable this feature if the client experiences problem connecting to the network.
+- The Wi-Fi 6 option is only available when the device inventory has at least one Aruba Instant On AP22, AP25, or AP32 access points. - Disable this feature if the client experiences problem connecting to the network.

 Multiple Clients Optimizations